Brown: Brown in culture

-Surveys in Europe and the United States showed that brown was the least popular color among respondents.
-It was the favorite color of only one percent of respondents and the least favorite color of twenty percent of people.
+Public opinion surveys in Europe and the United States showed brown to be the least popular color among respondents.
+It was the favorite color of only one percent of respondents, and the least favorite color of twenty percent.

 Brown uniforms

 Brown has been a popular color for military uniforms since the late 18th century, largely because of its wide availability and low visibility.
 When the Continental Army was established in 1775 at the outbreak of the American Revolution, the first Continental Congress declared that the official uniform color would be brown, but this was not popular with many militias, whose officers were already wearing blue.
 In 1778 the Congress asked George Washington to design a new uniform, and in 1779 Washington made the official color of all uniforms blue and buff.

 In 1846 the Indian soldiers of the Corps of Guides in British India began to wear a yellowish shade of tan, which became known as khaki from the Urdu word for dust-colored, taken from an earlier Persian word for soil.
 The color made an excellent natural camouflage, and was adopted by the British Army for their Abyssian Campaign in 1867–1868, and later in the Boer War.
 It was adopted by the United States Army during the Spanish–American War (1896), and afterwards by the United States Navy and United States Marine Corps.

 In the 1920s, brown became the uniform color of the Nazi Party in Germany.
 The Nazi paramilitary organization the Sturmabteilung (SA) wore brown uniforms and were known as the brownshirts.
 The color brown was used to represent the Nazi vote on maps of electoral districts in Germany.
 If someone voted for the Nazis, they were said to be "voting brown".
 The national headquarters of the Nazi party, in Munich, was called the Brown House.
 The Nazi seizure of power in 1933 was called the Brown Revolution.
 At Adolf Hitler's Obersalzberg home, the Berghof, he slept in a "bed which was usually covered by a brown quilt embroidered with a huge swastika.

 The swastika also appeared on Hitler's brown satin pajamas, embroidered in black against a red background on the pocket.
 He had a matching brown silk robe."
 Brown had originally been chosen as a Party color largely for convenience; large numbers of war-surplus brown uniforms from Germany's former colonial forces in Africa were cheaply available in the 1920s.
 It also suited the working-class and military images that the Party wished to convey.

 From the 1930s onwards, the Party's brown uniforms were mass-produced by German clothing firms such as Hugo Boss.